-In her book, "Legends of the Pacific Northwest", Ella E. Clark relates a favorite Indian legend, "The Hazelnut, a guardian Spirit".
+We want to share the legend of tukwila, the official state nut.
+The word "tukwila" is the Chinook name for filbert (hazelnut, as it is known now).
+In her book, "Legends of the Pacific Northwest", Ella E. Clark relates a favorite Native American legend, "The Hazelnut, a Guardian Spirit".